jbittel/django-mama-cas/docs/management-commands.rst

     python manage.py <command name>

 **cleanupcas**
    Tickets created by django-mama-cas are not removed from the database at the moment of invalidation.
 Running this command will delete all invalid tickets from the database.
 Tickets are invalidated either when they expire a configurable number of minutes after creation or by being consumed.
    Either situation means the ticket is no longer valid for future authentication attempts and can be safely deleted.

-    It is recommended that this command be run on a regular basis to ensure invalid tickets do not become a performance or storage concern.
+   It is recommended that this command be run on a regular basis so invalid tickets do not become a performance or storage concern.